 13. Compound subject with modifiers.

-The old woman and her daughter follow slow?mpound 5).
-The subject is represented by the plus-sign (as in No. adjectives the and old modify woman, and the posses modifies daughter.
+The conjunction joining the two parts of the compound subject is represented by the plus-sign (as in No. 5).
+The adjectives the and old modify woman, and the possessive her modifies daughter.

 14. Compound predicate with modifiers.